kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 * **Export LandCover** - exports 3DCIM *LandCover* feature class to the CityGML AuxilaryTrafficArea*, *TrafficArea*, *PlantCover*, * WaterBody*, *WaterGroundSurface*, *WaterClosureSurface*, and *WaterSurface* modules.
 * **Export LandUse** -exports 3DCIM *LandCover* feature class into CityGML *LandUse* module.
 * **Export SolitaryVegetationObject** - exports 3DCIM *SolitaryVegetationObject* feature class into defined Trees feature to CityGML SolitaryVegetationObject.

-In our example, we will use the **Export Building** tool.
+In the next example, we will use the **Export Building** tool.
 To open, double-click the tool (or right-click and choose Open).

 **Source Esri File Geodatabase:** Choose the 3CDIM Geodatabase to from where to export CityGML file(s).